The Traveler's Secret

 Meanwhile, Oresto had built himself a larger house on a hill with a lawn around it, and he asked his foster parents to move over and live in it with him.
 Augustus gave up his wine business.
 Every day he stayed at home and enjoyed working in the garden beside his good wife, and almost all the time they talked about their fine young son.

 One Sunday, as they were all three at dinner, they heard a knock at the door.
-Oresto went out, and came back to tell Augustus and Nina that a traveler was outside and was asking for a place to stay and rest for a little while.
+Oresto went to the door, and came back to tell Augustus and Nina that a traveler was outside and was asking for a place to stay and rest for a little while.
 The three of them welcomed him in.
 The traveler was an old man with gray hair and wore a big straw hat that hid his whole face.

 "Thank you," said the traveler.
 He placed his large walking staff in the corner and looked round him.
 "I've been on the road since yesterday without food or rest," he said.
 "I will be so thankful to you if you can give me a little of both."